Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes

 On the other hand, models that only consider \textit{path} and \textit{type} achieve relatively lower precision and higher recall since different candidates may share common \textit{type} and \textit{path} embeddings and have the same matching score.
 Thus, the number of predicted answers are much more than that of the ground-truth.
 Models with only \textit{path} information perform significantly better than other variants with only one aspect, which indicates \textit{path} is the most significant factor for our ClinicalKBQA.
 Finally, AAR-\textit{type $\&$ path} achieves the best accuracy and Micro-F1 score.

-We have also shown the heat-map based on the attention mechanism for two input questions in Figure~\ref{fig:heat-map}.
-In the first example in Figure~\ref{fig:heat-map-1}, the model gives more weight to the aspect ``type" among all four aspects, which indicates that the aspect “type" of candidate answers are the most important features for the final prediction.
+We have also shown the heatmap based on the attention mechanism for an input question in Figure~\ref{fig:heat-map}.
+The model gives more weight to the aspect ``type" among all four aspects, which indicates that the aspect “type" of candidate answers is the most important feature for the final prediction.
 For aspect-towards-question attention, all four aspects capture the keywords ``tests" and ``to check cholestatic jaundice picture".
 These important keywords are serving as the query conditions to identify qualified candidate answers whose node ``type" is “test" and can be used “to check cholestatic jaundice picture".
-For the second example in Figure~\ref{fig:heat-map-2}, we can find that the aspect ``type" is also the most important aspect for the candidate answers to satisfy the query conditions of ``event" and ``artificial respiratory support".
 This analysis of attention weights is helpful for us to explain how the AAR model identifies correct answers for an input question.
 It also provides us insights about the impactful aspects of candidate answers to match the input questions on the ClinicalKBQA dataset.